All Episodes

 We'll continue on the other side.

-More of your calls and Marsha Blackburn, straight ahead.
+More of your calls and Marsha Blackburn.

 Stay right here for our final news roundup and information overload.

-And the answers we got were not satisfactory that we're left trying to understand how could all these errors have occurred over a nine-month period or so among three teams hand picked, high one of the highest profile, if not the highest profile case in the FBI, going to the very top of the organization involving a presidential campaign.
+There is such a range of conduct here that is inexplicable and the answers we got were not satisfactory that we're left trying to understand how could all these errors have occurred over a nine-month period or so among three teams hand-picked, one of the highest profile, if not the highest profile case in the FBI, going to the very top of the organization, involving a presidential campaign.

-Christopher Steele, is it fair to say that he had a political bias against Donald Trump?
+Is it fair to say that he had a political bias against Donald Trump?

-Um, he given who he was paid for, there was a bias that needed to be disclosed to the court.
+Given who he was paid for, there was a bias that needed to be disclosed to the court.

-Does it seem that he all personally had it bias, not just because he's on the payroll of the Democratic Party, but he well, we found in the course of this and heard from Mr. Orr about his comment to him that he was desperate to prevent uh Mr. Trump's election.
+Well, we found in the course of this and heard from Mr. Hoare about his comment to him that he was desperate to prevent Mr. Trump's election.

 He's paid for by the Democratic Party, and he personally believes it's bad for Donald Trump to win.

-He's marketing the dossier, which is a bunch of garbage to anybody and everybody.
+He's marketing the dossier, which is a bunch of garbage, to anybody and everybody.

 To me, that's important.

-Is that important?
+Is that important to you?

 And the reason that this is important is because the rules have been thrown out the window here on this process.